cold weather - snow driving - tires and chains - salted roads

 it can crack the glass.
 And of course use the heated seats and rear defroster.

-Clean wiper blades with
+> Tip Clean wiper

-windshield washer fluid.
+blades with windshield washer fluid.

-Door lock frozen?
-Lock deicer
+> Tip Door lock frozen?

-or heat the key with a match.
+Heat the key with a match.
+Lock deicer is available at most auto

-Door frozen closed?
-Help
+> Tip Door frozen

-heat control is set to the vent or floor setting before turning off the
+car and exiting the car, ie set the heat control to the vent or floor setting

-car.
-This will slow down the fogging up of the car because cold air entering
+before turning off the car.
+This will slow down the fogging up of the car

-the car won't enter onto the warm windshield.
-Also turn off the fan.
+because cold air entering the car won't enter onto the warm windshield.

 Things to carry in the car cell phone, flashlight that works, ice scraper, emergency reflective triangle or flare, blanket, gloves, bag of sand, shovel, common sense.